kKapalka/chat-room/readme.md

 Chat-room - application for communication between many users
 ============================================================
+Changelog #4: 22.01.2018

+- Client user can now see who is he logged as: On successful login application title is changed to "Chatroom Client - zalogowano jako <username>".
+Changes are reversed on logout.

 Changelog #3: 19.01.2018

 - added /help command which shows all possible functions